 What if a patient knew that the first round of treatment would likely impact on their cancer?

 What if the doctor knew the causative prescription based on personalized cancer biology?
 What if the advocacy groups knew that these above unknowns can be solved and increase the chances for successful treatment.
-The potential to help numerous patients and families for a better tomorrow is within reach innocent looking teen amateur with braids knows what daddy needs porn.

 Be in the Know